Yandex Cloud

 sudo apt update && sudo apt install --yes php

-2. Make sure that the allow_url_fopen parameter is set to On in the PHP settings:
+2. Make sure the allow_url_fopen parameter is set to On in the PHP settings:

 cat /etc/php/7.4/apache2/php.ini | grep "allow_url_fopen"

-If it is not the case, set the required value and restart Apache:
+If not, set the required value and restart Apache:

 sudo sed -i 's/\(^allow_url_fopen = \).*/\1On/' /etc/php/7.4/apache2/php.ini && \